 Nature of Business- Kala Pharmaceuticals, Inc. (the "Company") was incorporated on July 7, 2009, and is a biopharmaceutical company focused on the discovery, development and commercialization of innovative therapies for diseases of the eye.
-The Company has applied its AMPPLIFY[®] mucus-penetrating particle ("MPP") Drug Delivery Technology to loteprednol etabonate ("LE"), a corticosteroid designed for ocular applications, resulting in the U.S. Food and Drug Administration's (the "FDA") approval of INVELTYS[®] (loteprednol etabonate ophthalmic suspension) 1% as the first and only topical twice-daily ocular corticosteroid for treatment of post-operative inflammation and pain following ocular surgery, and the development of its lead product candidate, KPI-121 0.25%, which if approved it plans to commercialize under the brand name EYSUVISTM (loteprednol etabonate ophthalmic suspension) 0.25%, for the short-term treatment of the signs and symptoms of dry eye disease.
+The Company has applied its AMPPLIFY® mucus-penetrating particle ("MPP") Drug Delivery Technology to loteprednol etabonate ("LE"), a corticosteroid designed for ocular applications, resulting in the U.S. Food and Drug Administration's (the "FDA") approval of EYSUVISTM (loteprednol etabonate ophthalmic suspension) 0.25%, for the short-term (up to two weeks) treatment of the signs and symptoms of dry eye disease, and INVELTYS® (loteprednol etabonate ophthalmic suspension) 1% as the first and only topical twice-daily ocular corticosteroid for treatment of post-operative inflammation and pain following ocular surgery.